 Reflecting upon the evolution of science and technology over the past century, we find controversies that once shrouded major achievements to be relevant as scientists today struggle to bridge the gap between academia and the general public.
 At the 2017 ESE Symposium, we seek to facilitate a discussion on shifting paradigms and sustainability goals in an increasingly complex socio-technological context.

-Dawn or Doom 2017 is presented by Information Technology at Purdue (ITaP), with participation by the faculty members of Purdue University, and Purdue Convos.
+Dawn or Doom 2017 is presented by Information Technology at Purdue (ITaP), with participation by the faculty members of Purdue University, and the generous support of our sponsors.
 Gerry McCartney, University CIO serves as the conference director.

 If you’d like to be a sponsor of the event please contact Diana Hancock at firstname.lastname@example.org.